Fingerprints of Individual Supermassive Black Hole Binaries in Pulsar Timing Arrays: Correlation functions for CWs

 \subsection{Connection to the HD curve}

-The single-source overlap reduction function $\Upsilon_{ab}(\hat{\bm{\Omega}},\iota,\psi)$ describes the spatial correlation pattern produced by one circular SMBHB at sky location $(\theta,\phi)$.
+The single-source ORF $\Upsilon_{ab}(\hat{\bm{\Omega}},\iota,\psi)$ describes the spatial correlation pattern produced by one circular SMBHB at sky location $(\theta,\phi)$.
 For an isotropic, unpolarized Gaussian background the sky is filled with many such sources with random positions and orientations.
 In that case the relevant quantity is the sky-averaged correlation as a function only of pulsar separation $\zeta$,

 up to an overall normalization.
-This is the standard overlap reduction function for an isotropic background.
+This is the standard ORF for an isotropic background.
 Carrying out the angular integral in Eq.~\eqref{eq:sky-average} reproduces the HD curve:

 where $x_{ab} = (1 - \cos\zeta_{ab})/2$, as derived in detail by \citet{anholm2009} and generalized to anisotropic cases in \citet{m13} and \citet{GairEtAl2014}.
 See Appendix~\ref{app:averaged_upsilon} for the results of integration over $\psi$ and $\iota$.